ayrna/orca-python/README.md

   `$ python config.py with experiment_file.json`

-Running an experiment this way has two problems though, one of them being an excessive verbosity from Sacred's python module, while the other consists of the non-reproducibility of the results of the experiment, due to the lack of a fixed seed.
+Running an experiment this way has two problems though, one of them being an excessive verbosity from Sacred, while the other consists of the non-reproducibility of the results of the experiment, due to the lack of a fixed seed.

 Both problems can be easily fixed.
 The seed can be specified after "with" in the command: